vesellov/bitdust.docs.old/automats.md

 * use of function names instead of number indications creates more "talking" drawings
 * you can write whole statements on Python on the arcs, which opens more possibilities to the developer

-Each automaton is a descendant of the [`Automat`](http://gitlab.bitdust.io/devel/bitdust/blob/master/automats/automat.py#l202) class, which establishes all key collaborations in the BitDust program:
+Each automat is a descendant of the [`Automat`](http://gitlab.bitdust.io/devel/bitdust/blob/master/automats/automat.py#l202) class, which establishes all key collaborations in the BitDust program: